sammyl720/express-typescript-boilerplate/README.md

 ### A Simple node express typescript boilerplate REST API

-Build your express typescript project faster with boilerplate
+Build your express typescript project faster with this boilerplate.
+This Branch saves data to file

 ## API Reference